-Lucky for us this museum for the morbidly curious also has its weird wares available online including their plush collection which includes a snuggly e-coli and bird flu doll.
+This museum for the morbidly curious also has its weird wares available online including their plush collection which includes a snuggly e-coli and bird flu doll.

 If you love Gustav Klimt's portrait of Adele Bloch-Bauer, the painting that some call New York's Mona Lisa, be prepared to swoon.
 The Design Shop has an entire section devoted to Adele inspired gifts including an Egyptian eye brooch, a tube of lipstick that matches the shade shown on Adele's lips in the painting and a leather passport case stamped with Wiener Werkstätte design motifs.

-Art historian Berfu Durantas says "Unlike a typical art museum, they sell more than just postcards, prints and stationary with images from famous works of art.
+Art historian Berfu Durantas says "Unlike a typical art museum, they sell more than just postcards, prints and stationery with images from famous works of art.
 The merchandise is eclectic and ranges from architectural models to reproduction period plates to Morgan tea!
 There's also a focus on many book-themed items reflecting Morgan's extensive book collection in addition to the art.
 It's the perfect merging of art and books."

-Let's face it.
-There are only so many museum tchochkes that one person needs.
-That's why art historian Joseph Kopta says, "Predictable and boring, but the gift shop is Dumbarton Oaks is great because the bookstore has BOOKS."
+There are only so many museum tchotchkes that one person needs, which is why art historian Joseph Kopta says, "Predictable and boring, but the gift shop is Dumbarton Oaks is great because the bookstore has BOOKS."
 Indeed they have an impressive collection of books that span all the fields of study reflected in their collection.
-Their entire book catalog is online and offer a great way to support the museum from afar.
+Their entire book catalog is online and is a great way to support the museum from afar.